PekopT/django-oscar-accounts/README.rst

 * An account can have a start and end date to allow its usage in a limited time window

-* An account can be restricted so that it can only be used to pay for a range of products.

 * Accounts can be categorised